Shortbread Peep Cookies

 Calling it like it is, Easter is not going to be the same this year.
 Thankfully we have Zoom and a way for families to “be together” even while apart.
 During these trying times of social distancing, everyone needs to get creative.
 These shortbread peep cookies are my creative way to celebrate Easter, since I’m willing to bet Easter candy is not as easily obtainable through Instacart deliveries.

 Peeps are an iconic childhood treat I loved and hated as a kid.
-Although my family was not very religious growing up, we were still Christians and for my sister and I that simply meant presents under the Christmas tree and a bountiful candy basket on Easter morning.
+Although my family was not very religious growing up, we were still Christians, and for my sister and me that simply meant presents under the Christmas tree and a bountiful candy basket on Easter morning.